 - A contact form

-In the beginning stages of offering VA services it’s best to charge clients by the hour.
+In the beginning stages of offering VA services, it’s best to charge clients by the hour.
 It’s difficult to fully understand how quickly you work and how long certain projects will take you.

 Once you know how long the types of services you offer take you, and the total amount of work they entail, you should switch to a monthly fee or flat rate instead of charging by the hour.

 For email management work you may already know that it will take you 1-2 hours per day, 5 days a week, so you could offer this service for a flat $400 per week (which works out to be $40 an hour).

 The going rate for VA work starts at $20 per hour and can be as much as $50 per hour.

 The more specialized your VA offerings are, the more per hour you can charge.
 It also depends on your client and their industry of work.

-This will allow you to have more freedom with how you spend your time, and cut back on your admin hours when creating invoices at the end of the month.
+This will allow you to have more freedom with how you spend your time and cut back on your admin hours when creating invoices at the end of the month.

-How to become a paid Virtual Assistant
+How To Become a Virtual Assistant

 If you’re ready to start earning your first $500 this month, here are the steps to take;